MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 Three of the four JSON files are already configured in the provided recipe.
 The only one that needs to be changed is **credentials.json**.
 In this exercise, you will modify **credentials.json** so you can use it in a Batch job.
 Rather than create a Dockerfile, you will use one that has been created for you.
 To learn more about Dockerfiles, refer to https://docs.docker.com/engine/getstarted/step_four/.

-1. Open this lab's "resources" folder, and then copy the "recipe" folder from the "resources" folder into the "batch-shipyard" folder created in the previous exercise.
+1. Open the resources that accompany this lab, and then copy the "recipe" folder into the "batch-shipyard" folder created in the previous exercise.

 1. Open the copied "recipe" folder.
 Open the "config" folder in that folder, and then open the file named **credentials.json** in your favorite text editor.
 There are two sections in the file: "batch" and "storage."
 The "batch" section contains the settings for the Batch account that Batch Shipyard will use.
 The "storage" section contains the settings Batch Shipyard will use to access the storage account created for the Batch account.